ppazosp/oNoteVoice/README.md

-# oNoteWhisper - Python transcribing server
+# oNoteVoice - Python transcripting server

 **oNoteWhisper** is part of the backend for the **oNote** mobile application.
 It provides in real time audio transcription service from a local microphone in the server using the faster-whisper library.
 This server is built oriented to use web sockets to send the real time transcription